MicroEJ/docs/Tutorials/tutorialCreateIARImage.rst

      FROM microej/sdk:5.8.1-jdk11

 #.
 Add IAR BXARM deb package in a directory named ``resources``.
 #.
-Add package info to your Dockerfile (change to the version you want to use):
+Add the package info to your Dockerfile (update the version with the one you want to use):

   .. code-block:: dockerfile